 The importance of maintaining a clean mailing list

-Maintaining a clean mailing list is important in maximising the deliverability of your email campaigns, reducing the proportion of your emails being reported as spam, and building your reputation as a legitimate marketer with Internet Service Providers (ISPs).
+Maintaining a clean mailing list is important in maximising the deliverability of your email campaigns.
+It will reduce the proportion of your emails being reported as spam and will build your reputation as a legitimate marketer with Internet Service Providers (ISPs).

-One of the most important ways a marketer can develop a positive sender reputation is by avoiding sending email to invalid email addresses.
-Careful management of your recipient lists not only improves your email campaign performance, but it also creates trust between you and those you do business with.
+One of the most important ways a marketer can develop a positive sender reputation is by avoiding sending emails to invalid addresses.
+Careful management of your recipient lists not only improves your email campaign performance but also creates trust between you and those you do business with.